Do you want to grow your money and invest in a way that will help you achieve financial freedom?

 It is important to note that you should use different types of investments within each investment strategy when you diversify your portfolio.

-For example, you can have growth or aggressive portfolio made up of different stocks or ETFs.
+For example, you can have a growth or aggressive portfolio made up of different stocks or ETFs.

 This is key because if one investment fails, it won’t affect your entire portfolio.